 Practiced together, Yoga and Ayurveda can give us a taste of what being whole feels like.

-They assist us to experience this magical and mystical state of grace that is feeling complete and enough.
+They assist us to experience a magical and mystical state of grace that is: feeling complete and enough.

 The 2 wings that help you fly!